What is Pregnancy Massage?

 sitting and leaning against the couch with pillows for support.

-A 30 minute massage will be suitable for a back massage, neck and shoulders or feet and legs.
+A 30 minute massage will be suitable for a back, neck and shoulder massage or feet and legs and lower back.

 Any areas of concern in conjunction with your general health and your pregnancy will be taken into